North Judson, Indiana: Sports

 The community of North Judson is also a strong supporter of its high school North Judson-San Pierre, and the athletic teams the Blue Jays, particularly in football, and basketball, both boys and girls.
-The Blue Jays have a longtime football rivalry with the Knox High School Redskins, and games are among the biggest high school sports events each season.
+The Blue Jays have a longtime football rivalry with the Knox Community High School Redskins, and games are among the biggest high school sports events each season.